balakumaran-sugumar/java8/README.md

-1. what is the type of lambda expression
+- 1. what is the type of lambda expression ?
-2. can I put lambda in a variable
+- 2. Can I put lambda in a variable ?
-3. is lambda expression is an object
+- 3. Is lambda expression is an object ?

 **********************************************************************************************